The Standardized User Experience Percentile Rank Questionnaire

 The SUPR-Q is a Rating Scale to Measure perceptions of Usability, Trust, Credibility, Appearance and Loyalty for WebsitesHow usable is your website?
 Will your visitors think the website is credible and trustworthy?
 While it is important to continuously make improvements in your user experience, it’s good to know how well your website stacks up against other websites on the important aspects of usability, trust, credibility and loyalty.
 Are users able to find what they’re looking for?
 Do they trust your website?
 Do they feel comfortable providing personal information?
 Will they return and become loyal customers?

-What exactly is a SUPR-score?The SUPR score is made up of a global score which is a percentile ranking based on four factors
+What exactly is a SUPR-Q score?The SUPR-Q score is made up of a global score which is a percentile ranking based on four factors:

 - Trust & Credibility

-The SUPR-Q is a 13 question standardized questionnaire which generates a normalized score.
-The scoring system is based on the relative ranking from a database of over 100 websites and thousands of users.
+The SUPR-Q is an 8 item standardized questionnaire which generates a normalized score.
+The scoring system is based on the relative ranking from a database of over 150 websites and thousands of users.

 - This website is easy to use.